-- Must contain at least one non-numeric character.
+Must contain at least one non-numeric character.

-- Can be a lowercase alphabet, numeric, hyphen, or Chinese, Japanese, or Korean (CJK) Unicode.
+Can be a lowercase alphabet, numeric, hyphen, or Chinese, Japanese, or Korean (CJK) Unicode.

-- Must not include more than one consecutive hyphen (i.e. company--name) and can't have a hyphen at the beginning or end (i.e. -company-name or company-name-).
+Must not include more than one consecutive hyphen (i.e. company--name) and can't have a hyphen at the beginning or end (i.e. -company-name or company-name-).

-Note: Any improper characters will be automatically replaced with a hyphen.
+Any improper characters will be automatically replaced with a hyphen.

 After you’ve settled on the perfect URL, check the box to verify you have the right to create this page.
-You cannot create the page without checking this off.
+You cannot create the page without checking this box off.

-People trust your online presence as an indication of what your company is like.
-Keeping this information accurate will only serve to improve operations, brand reputation, and increase the number of applicants interested!
+Now that your page is live, it’s important to keep it up to date.
+People look at your online presence to gain an understanding of what your company is actually like.
+Keeping your profile information accurate and posting regular updates will only serve to improve brand reputation and increase the number of applicants interested in your job openings.

 Grace Pinegar is a lifelong storyteller with an extensive background in various forms such as acting, journalism, improv, research, and content marketing.
 She was raised in Texas, educated in Missouri, worked in Chicago, and is now a proud New Yorker. (she/her/hers)